gardener/diki/docs/usage/security-hardened-k8s-shoot.md

 We will be using the sample [Security Hardened Kubernetes Guide for Shoots configuration file](../../example/guides/security-hardened-k8s-shoot.yaml) for this run.

+> [!TIP]
-In order to complete its compliance checking, Diki will require permissions to access certain Gardener resources.
+> In order to complete its compliance checking, Diki will require permissions to access certain Gardener resources.
-[A compiled list of RBAC-style rules is provided](../../example/rbac/garden.yaml), which represents all required permissions for the ruleset run.
+> [A compiled list of RBAC-style rules is provided](../../example/rbac/garden.yaml), which represents all required permissions for the ruleset run.
 You may use this list to create your own RBAC resources.

 ### Configuration